Sluštice

 Sluštice (Sluschtitz) is a municipality and village in Prague-East District in the Central Bohemian Region of the Czech Republic.
-It has about 700 inhabitants.
+It has about 800 inhabitants.

 Etymology

 The name is derived from the personal name Služka, meaning "the village of Služka's people".

 Geography

 Sluštice is located about 4 km southeast of Prague.
 It lies in the Prague Plateau.
-The Výmola brook flows through the municipality.
+The Výmola Stream flows through the municipality.
+The highest point is at 332 m above sea level.

 History

-The first written record dates back to 1223 when the village was a property of Mstidruh of Sluštice.
-The parish church was founded in 1223, the stronghold was first mentioned in 1416.
+The first written mention of Sluštice is from 1223, when the village was a property of Mstidruh of Sluštice.
+The parish church was founded in 1223 and the fortress in SLuštice was first mentioned in 1416.

-In 1519 it was bought by Marta Pechancová of Bezděkov.
-At that time the stronghold was not inhabited, the village was controlled from Královice and Křenice and the local stronghold ceased to exist.
+In 1519, Sluštice was bought by Marta Pechancová of Bezděkov.
+At that time the fortress was not inhabited, the village was controlled from Královice and Křenice and the local fortress ceased to exist.
 The village of Sluštice belonged to the Královice and Křenice estates.

-In 1623 (at the time of the Thirty Years' War) Sluštice was confiscated, sold to the Prince Karl I of Liechtenstein and incorporated into the estate of Škvorec with which it shared its fate.
+In 1623 (at the time of the Thirty Years' War), Sluštice was confiscated, sold to Prince Karl I of Liechtenstein and incorporated into the estate of Škvorec with which it shared its fate.